ChikondiBanda01/ChikondiBanda01/README.md

-👋 Hi, I’m Chikondi
+👋 Hi, I’m Chikondi.

-👩🏻‍💻 I’m currently working on a Java project
+👩🏻‍💻 I’m currently working on a Java project.

-🌱 I’m currently pursuing a Computer Science Degree
+🌱 I’m currently pursuing a Computer Science Degree.

-🤝 I’m looking to collaborate on a Fintech project
+🤝 I’m looking to collaborate on a Fintech project.